mirage/mirage-www/tmpl/blog/2016-summer-hackathon.md

 refreshments.
 We will be working on a variety of projects from improving ARM support, to continuous integration tests, the new Solo5 backend and improving the suite of protocol libraries.
-If you have something in particular that interests you, please drop a note to the [/community](mailing list) or check out the full list of [Pioneer Projects](https://github.com/mirage/mirage-www/wiki/Pioneer-Projects).
+If you have something in particular that interests you, please drop a note to the [mailing list](/community) or check out the full list of [Pioneer Projects](https://github.com/mirage/mirage-www/wiki/Pioneer-Projects).

 Some other events of note recently: